Eximee API

 Integrations

-Eximee Forms – forms as an interface to user tasks.
+Eximee Forms – forms as the interface for user tasks.

 Eximee Case Management – presentation of task/case lists and history.

-Eximee Data Model Runtime – read/write of business data during the process.
+Eximee Data Model Runtime – read/write business data during the process.

 Eximee Dashboard – UI layer for operational users.